SEI-TAS/kalki-controller/README.md

    1. Copy the function name definition from the corresponding header file in `/src/fsm/headers` to the C file created in the step below.
    1. Fill in the FSM code.

-## Model Development in EA:
+## Model Development in Enterprise Architect

+### Requirements
+- Enterprise Architect Ultimate Edition

-### Enterprise Architect:
+### Usage
--	Requirements:
--	Clone kalki-uml with the StateMachineCode project
--	Open StateMachineCode project in Enterprise Architect Ultimate Edition
+-	Open StateMachineCode.eapx project in Enterprise Architect and modify as needed.
+-   Generate C code from model (details: TO-DO)

-### Important EA Models
+### EA Model Concepts
 #### Action
  - What is executed when control flow enters the object
    - Insert code snippet within action for event

 #### Control Flow
  -A control flow is what determines the if/else if/else structure of the code
  - A control flow with a guard becomes else if/if statement